 A good starting point is exploring existing content created by other educators, organized by subject.
 Then, when you have an idea of what kind of activities you want to experiment with, create a free account and then make you first Quizlet set.

-Please share a link to the sample study material you created as a response to the More Than Quizzes activity.
-As evidence of completion, please plan to enter the web address or uploaded document for your response in the Experimenter badge submission form.
+If you chose this activity as one of your three, please share a link to the sample study material you created as a response to the More Than Quizzes activity.

 Extend Community